FrederikTobner/JANUS/Documentation/Code-Organization/API-Design.md

 ### 1. Clear Intent

-**Function names that don't clearly state what they do are bad names.**
+**If someone has to read the implementation to understand what your function does, you named it wrong.**

 Your function must communicate:
 - What it does (the action)
 - What it modifies (side effects)
 - What it returns (return value meaning)

-If someone has to read the implementation to understand what your function does, you named it wrong.

 ### 2. Consistent Prefixing
 All functions use their module prefix: